Susmithaa20/TaskManagement/README.md

 # Welcome to TaskManagement!

-TaskTracker is a team communication application that unifies team objectives and improves workflow.
+TaskManagement is a team communication application that unifies team objectives and improves workflow.

 ### [Live Demo](https://task-Management.herokuapp.com/)